Clothooo/lvt2calib/README.md

 <img src="https://raw.githubusercontent.com/Clothooo/mypicgo_win/main/lvt2calib/fig_lvt2calib_overview.png" style="zoom: 20%;" />

+**Notice**: This branch is not maintained.
+If needed, you can request in Issues.

 ## Introduction

 This solution provides a automatic an unified method for extrinsic calibration between repetitive scanning and non-repetitive scanning 3D LiDAR, sparse and dense 3D LiDAR, visual  and thermal camera.